Junior Air Rifle Camp Counselors

 Junior Air Rifle Camp Counselor Duties

-Job duties will primarily consist of working with groups of five or more high school aged athletes of various skill levels at five-day camps, three-day clinics, and three-day advanced standing position camps.
+Job duties will primarily consist of working with groups of five or more high school aged athletes of various skill levels at five-day camps, four-day clinics, and three-day advanced standing position camps.

-Counselors follow a camp curriculum originally designed by DCM Emeritus Gary Anderson, which has been modified by former National Coach Dan Durben, former director Sommer Wood, and current CMP Junior Rifle Camp staff.
+Counselors follow a camp curriculum originally designed by DCM Emeritus Gary Anderson, which has been modified by former National Coach Dan Durben, former director Sommer Wood, former director Chance Cover, and current CMP Junior Rifle Camp staff.

-Employment will begin with a training session at CMP at Camp Perry, OH starting May 23.
+Employment will begin with a training session at CMP at Camp Perry, OH starting May 22, 2023.
 This training is mandatory for everyone hired.
-All counselors will have the option to shoot in the USAS National Championships.

 Junior Air Rifle Camp Counselor Housing, Time Off and Pay